The rapid decay property for pairs of discrete groups: Introduction

 \subsection{Acknowledgements}

-The material in this paper is part of the second author's PhD dissertation \cite{Z23}, and both authors thank Christophe Pittet and Hervé Oyono-Oyono for a careful reading of the material, as well as Fran\c{c}ois Gautero, Adrien Boyer, Maria Paula Gomez-Aparicio and Goulnara Arzhantseva for interesting conversations.
+The material in this paper is part of the second author's PhD dissertation, and both authors thank Christophe Pittet and Hervé Oyono-Oyono for a careful reading of the material, as well as Fran\c{c}ois Gautero, Adrien Boyer, Maria Paula Gomez-Aparicio and Goulnara Arzhantseva for interesting conversations.
+We are also very grateful to Jvbin Yao for pointing out a mistake in an earlier version of the paper and for pointing out the argument in \cite{JYao}.